wjtk4444/eso-addons/HideInventoryClutter/README.md

 # HideInventoryClutter

-A libFilter3 based addon that adds a toggle to display/hide locked items in player's inventory.
+A libFilter3 based addon that adds a toggle to display/hide two categories of items:

+# locked items

 Most players cary multiple gear sets in their inventories, and obviously, they are aware of the fact.
-This addon removes visual clutter from player inventory by hiding all locked items.
+This addon removes visual clutter from player's inventory by toggling visibility of all locked items with 1 button click.

-Additionally, there's some filters that hide different items based on different conditions, but as of now they're disabled.
-I will consider adding a proper support for that use case in the future, as of now you have to edit addon's code to get them to work.
+# consumables

+Items that everyone carries at all times, seeing them is unnecessary unless restocking or selling excess amounts.
+Toggle applies to:

+- Lockpick
+- Grand Repair Kit
+- Soul Gem

+- buff food and drinks
+- potions
+- poisons